 The TV series (tag-teaming in the HBO slot occupied by popular series Entourage) became a breakout success, with Clement and McKenzie attracting a large hipster-geek fanbase.

-In August 2007 they released The Distant Future; it later won a Grammy for best comedy album and became the first album by a NZ band to ascend pop charts in the US since Crowded House.
-A second series of their show aired on HBO from January 2009, winning Clement his first Emmy nomination for comedy actor.
+In August 2007 they released The Distant Future; it later won a Grammy for best comedy album and became the first album by a New Zealand band to ascend pop charts in the US since Crowded House.
+A second season of Flight of the Conchords hit HBO on January 2009, winning Clement his first Emmy nomination for comedy actor.

 In the midst of Clement's growing Conchords fame, Taika Waititi asked him for feedback on the script for offbeat romance Eagle vs Shark.
 Originally Waititi planned to play the geeky Jarrod, who as Waititi says, possesses "all the worst traits of every male you've ever known".
 But as the project grew in budget Clement took over the role, and Waititi concentrated on directing.
 In turn, Waititi directed episodes of Flight of the Conchords.

-Eagle vs Shark's offbeat style and and a release in the wake of nerd hit Napoleon Dynamite, left some American reviewers unconvinced; though even naysayers like Variety admitted that Clement and co-star Loren Horsley made "an indelible impression".
+In New York, Clement was everywhere: on posters for Eagle vs Shark and promotions for the Conchords.
+In the wake of nerd hit Napoleon Dynamite, some American reviewers were unconvinced; though even naysayers like Variety admitted that Clement and co-star Loren Horsley made "an indelible impression".
 Premiere, USA Today and Empire magazine were more positive, with Empire calling the film "a comic delight destined for cult adoration."

 Clement followed Eagle with Gentlemen Broncos, playing a successful fantasy novelist who rips off the work of an aspiring writer.
 Directed by Dynamite helmer Jared Hess, the film was a box office failure, though it saw Clement nominated for best supporting actor at American indie awards Independent Spirit.